AhmadMoussa/Video-to-Music/README.md

   * Figure out which midi library to use
   * fix bugs
   * Optimize the pixel loops in the cellClass
+  * need it to be able to detect a range of colors not just one specific color
   * figure out how the output music is being modeled and what role the video/color elements play in this generation